Winter, as you might imagine, is a busy time for the Road Crew in Spirit Lake East.

 While our Facebook + NextDoor groups are closed to the public, you can catch up (and get a glimpse at the breadth of the volunteer projects completed while working a full-time job) on our blog HERE.

-The most complex and time-intensive part of the Road Chair position is grading, particularly during the “spring cleanup” phase of the year.
+The most involved part of the Road Chair position is managing the “spring cleanup” phase of the year.

 No one likes potholes, and if you’ve ever lived off of unpaved roads, you’ll know this is a season in North Idaho all onto itself.